App Volumes Architecture

 Microsoft Office Application Packages

 Core Microsoft Office applications can either be packaged with App Volumes or included in the base golden image used to create the desktop pool.
 Factors to consider include your preference in application packaging, and whether all users will get access to core Microsoft Office applications.
-See to understand some of the considerations.
+See Application Suitability for Packages to understand some of the considerations.

 Note: Ensure that core and non-core Microsoft Office applications are of similar version and patch levels.